Devanik21/Recursive-Hebbian-Organism/README.md

 ## Acknowledgments

-I express my deepest gratitude to the open-source community for making this research possible.
-This work builds upon:
+I express my deepest gratitude to the institutions and individuals who have supported my research journey:

+**Academic Support:**
+- **National Institute of Technology Agartala** - For providing the foundational education in Electronics and Communication Engineering and fostering a research-oriented environment
+- **Indian Institute of Science (IISc)** - For the Samsung Convergence Software Fellowship (Grade I), which has enabled deep exploration of advanced AI topics
+- **Samsung Research** - For funding and mentorship through the fellowship program

+**Research Inspiration:**
+- **ISRO Space Hackathon** - The winning project catalyzed my interest in applying ML to astrophysics, demonstrating the power of interdisciplinary approaches
+- My astrophysics research internship supervisors - For guidance in bridging physics and machine learning

+**Open Source Community:**
+This work builds upon decades of foundational research:
 - **PyTorch** for automatic differentiation infrastructure
 - **Uber AI Labs** for pioneering differentiable plasticity (Miconi et al., 2018)
-- The **neuroscience community** for decades of insights into biological learning
+- The **neuroscience community** for insights into biological learning mechanisms

+**Theoretical Foundations:**
-Special thanks to the researchers who laid the theoretical foundations:
+Special thanks to the researchers who laid the groundwork:
 - Donald Hebb (Hebbian learning, 1949)
 - Jürgen Schmidhuber (meta-learning, 1987)
 - Karl Friston (free energy principle, 2010)
 - Geoffrey Hinton (backpropagation, 1986)

+**Personal Note:**
+As an undergraduate researcher, I have been fortunate to explore questions at the intersection of neuroscience, physics, and AI.
+This work on differentiable plasticity represents my belief that the path to artificial general intelligence lies not in hand-crafting ever-larger models, but in discovering the principles by which systems learn to learn.
+The brain writes its own software through experience—our goal should be to understand and replicate this process computationally.

 ---

 ## Contact

 **Devanik**
+B.Tech ECE '26, National Institute of Technology Agartala
+Samsung Fellow (Grade I), Indian Institute of Science

 🔗 [GitHub: Devanik21](https://github.com/Devanik21)
 🔗 [LinkedIn: /in/devanik](https://www.linkedin.com/in/devanik/)
 🔗 [Twitter: @devanik2005](https://x.com/devanik2005)

+**Research Interests:**
+- Neuromorphic Computing & Bio-Inspired AI
+- Meta-Learning & Few-Shot Adaptation
+- Continual Learning & Catastrophic Forgetting
+- Astrophysics × Machine Learning
+- Computational Neuroscience
+- Longevity Research & Genomic Entropy

 I welcome collaborations, discussions, and feedback on this research.
-Feel free to open issues on GitHub or reach out directly for academic partnerships.
+Feel free to open issues on GitHub or reach out directly for:
+- Academic partnerships and research collaborations
+- Fellowship opportunities (pursuing MS/PhD Fall 2026)
+- Technical discussions on meta-learning and plasticity
+- Industry research internships in AI/ML

+**Current Focus:**
+Developing the next generation of this framework with hierarchical meta-learning and transformer integration, while exploring connections between synaptic plasticity, quantum computation, and general intelligence.

 ---